folio-org/okapi/doc/guide.md

 the request body to determine the login parameters, and it also returns a message; so it must be of type `request-response`.

+Okapi has a feature where a module can exceptionally return a X-Okapi-Stop header, and that will cause Okapi to terminate the pipeline with the result this module returned.
+It is meant to be used sparingly, for example a module in a login pipeline may conclude that the user is already authorized since he comes from a IP address in the secure office, and abort the sequence of events that would lead to a login screen being displayed.

 ### Status Codes